telefonicaid/iotagent-node-lib/README.md

 The device Object can have the following attributes:
 * id: Device ID of the device.
 * type: type to be assigned to the device.
+* name: name that will be used for the Entity representing the device in the Context Broker.
 * service: name of the service associated with the device.
 * subservice: name of the subservice associated with th device.
 * lazy:	list of lazy attributes with their types.